Hakuyume/chainer-ssd/README.md

 $ python3 test.py ssd300.npz --test 2007-test [--gpu gpu]
 (comp4_det_test_*.txt will be generated)
 ```
+In my experiment, the mAP was 77.5%.
+cf. the mAP of the original implementation was 77.6%.

 #### 3\.b Test with an image
 ```